Call for Proposals — apply to present at RustFest Global!

 Pre-recorded Talks #

-If your talk is accepted and you would like to submit a pre-recorded talk we encourage you to do so.
+We strongly recommend providing a pre-recorded talk.
+If your talk is accepted and you would like to submit a pre-recorded talk, we encourage you to do so.
 Even if you intend to present live, you might be unable to do so.
-Reasons for this include but are not limited to not having a stable internet connection, or presentation anxiety.
+Reasons for this include, but are not limited to, not having a stable internet connection, or presentation anxiety.
 We do however encourage you to answer questions after the talk.
 This can also be achieved by having you call in over a telephone line when the internet connection is not sufficient.
+You may choose to take questions in the chat channel dedicated to your talk, in which you will be able to answer questions also from people watching the Replay of your talk after it aired.

 The Perks #